top of page

 In their upcoming budget discussions, Prince William County supervisors are considering increasing the data center tax rate by an additional 85 cents, bringing it to $3 per assessed value, as reported by the Prince William Times.
 This change would generate an extra $27 million for county services and local schools.
 Currently, data centers and properties zoned for them contribute approximately $114 million annually in tax revenue, a figure that has grown more than tenfold over the past decade.

+Concerns about data center sprawl include its impact on other commercial developments.
+In May 2022, a consultant for Prince William County projected that the highest demand scenario could lead to the construction of 48 million square feet of data centers over the next 20 years.
 As a result, county officials have put some limits on data centers and resist unchecked growth.
-For example, in October 2024, plans to construct three Amazon data centers in Prince William County were put on hold indefinitely by county supervisors.
+In October 2024, plans to construct three Amazon data centers in Prince William County were put on hold indefinitely by county supervisors.
 The proposal involved transforming 52 acres at 8552 Ashton Avenue from agricultural and residential zoning to industrial and transportation use.
 Amazon sought permission to allow building heights of up to 95 feet for the data centers.

-Furthermore, the surge in data centers in Prince William County seems to have taken over much of the commercial and industrial land that was initially designated for other industries.
-Data centers are hosted in industrial buildings, which could result in "incompatible uses” next to homes and schools.
+On the other hand, data centers are hosted in industrial buildings, which could result in "incompatible uses” next to homes and schools.
 To address these concerns, Prince William County's fiscal year 2023 budget included funds for a study on creating new zoning ordinances to regulate data centers and other industrial uses.
 The county is also considering increasing the distance between data center buildings and residential areas, and they have implemented stricter noise regulations.

-Similar to Loudoun County, Prince Williams County struggles with a lack of suitable energy grid infrastrucutre to support data centers.
 One potential solution that could address both the challenges of data center sprawl and insufficient energy grid infrastructure in Prince William County is the use of renewable energy sources.
 Many data center companies are now investing in renewable energy projects or purchasing renewable energy credits to offset their carbon footprint.
 This not only helps reduce the impact on the environment but can also alleviate concerns about power consumption from local residents.

 Data Centers are Creating Surplus Revenue for Municipalities Across the Country